 According to the Neuroblastoma Children's Cancer Society: "For families affected by neuroblastoma, the medical costs alone typically exceed $500,000 with many costs not covered by health insurance, this experience can devastate a family financially."

 Please consider donating to this very worthy cause and helping more children crush cancer!

-On August 4, join us for the 2nd Annual Triathlon to Crush Cancer in North Attleboro, MA.
+On July 27, join us for the 3rd Annual Triathlon to Crush Cancer in North Attleboro, MA.
 Last year's race was such a success – let's make this year an even bigger hit.
 Sign up to bike, run, and swim to raise money to fight neuroblastoma, or just come for the fun and games!
 New this year: a 5K run!

 We'll be posting more information as the date approaches, including course maps, so stay tuned!
 In the meantime, check out our event page on Facebook.